KAKM

-KAKM, virtual channel 7 (VHF digital channel 8), is a Public Broadcasting Service (PBS) member television station licensed to Anchorage, Alaska, United States.
-Owned by Alaska Public Media, it is sister to National Public Radio (NPR) member station KSKA (91.1 FM).
-The two outlets share studios at the Elmo Sackett Broadcast Center on the campus of Alaska Pacific University; KAKM's transmitter is located near Knik, Alaska.
+KAKM (channel 7) is a PBS member television station in Anchorage, Alaska, United States.
+Owned by Alaska Public Media, it is sister to NPR member KSKA (91.1 FM).
+The two stations share studios at the Elmo Sackett Broadcast Center on the campus of Alaska Pacific University; KAKM's transmitter is located near Knik, Alaska.

 KAKM was the only PBS station in Alaska that was not part of AlaskaOne during its existence.
 The call letters were chosen to represent the three major geographic areas served by the station: Anchorage, Kenai, and Matanuska.

-KAKM operates a full-time satellite station, KTOO-TV (virtual channel 3, VHF digital channel 10), licensed to the capital city of Juneau.
-This station is owned by Capital Community Broadcasting as a sister to non-commercial FM radio stations KTOO (FM), KNLL, and KRNN, but is operated by Alaska Public Media.
+KAKM programming is available on partner station KTOO-TV (channel 3), licensed in the capital city of Juneau.
+This station is owned by KTOO Public Media as a sister to non-commercial FM radio stations KTOO, KXLL, and KRNN.
 KTOO's transmitter is located in downtown Juneau.
 KTOO was formerly part of AlaskaOne, until its dissolution in 2012.

-KAKM is also relayed on low-power station KYUK-LD (virtual and UHF digital channel 15) in Bethel, owned by Bethel Broadcasting, Incorporated as sister to radio stations KYUK (AM) and KYUK-FM.
+KAKM is also relayed on low-power station KYUK-LD (channel 15) in Bethel, owned by Bethel Broadcasting, Incorporated as sister to radio stations KYUK (AM) and KYUK-FM.

 History

-KAKM first started regular transmissions on May 7, 1975 at 7:07 p.m.
-Previously, PBS programming had been offered to Anchorage stations on per-program basis.
-(For example, Sesame Street was carried on KTVA [channel 11], Mister Rogers' Neighborhood on KIMO [channel 13, now KYUR], and The Electric Company on KENI-TV [channel 2, now KTUU-TV]).
+KAKM first started regular transmissions on May 7, 1975, at 7:07 p.m.
+Previously, PBS programming had been offered to Anchorage stations on a per-program basis: for example, Sesame Street was carried on KTVA (channel 11), Mister Rogers' Neighborhood on KIMO (channel 13, now KYUR) and The Electric Company on KENI-TV (channel 2, now KTUU-TV).

 KAKM became the flagship station of Alaska Public Television, the successor to AlaskaOne, replacing KUAC-TV in Fairbanks, on July 1, 2012 (which became a standalone station again).
 As a result, KTOO-TV became a full-time satellite of KAKM.
 KYUK-LD also rebroadcasts KAKM, but it carries the Alaska Rural Communications Service on its second digital subchannel in place of Create.